 My formal education is a Master’s degree in Social Work from Wilfrid Laurier University in Waterloo, Ontario.
 In graduate school, my work focused on individuals, families and groups.
 After graduation, much of my social work practice centred on community development.
-I have always been interested in working at a community level to help groups and organizations build capacity in order to better serve their constituents.
-My early work years were dedicated to supporting individuals with developmental disabilities.
-I was heavily involved in the de-institutionalization movement through which we sought to improve community services for those individuals able to be re-integrated into the community.
+I have always been interested in working at a grass-roots community level to help groups and organizations build capacity in order to better serve their constituents.

-Beginning in January 1992, I was privileged to enjoy a fulfilling 25-year career at Sheridan College in Oakville, Ontario.
+From January 1992 - December 2017, I enjoyed a fulfilling 25-year career at Sheridan College in Oakville, Ontario.
 During those years, I taught in, and coordinated, the Social Service Worker Program and was a Professor and the founding Coordinator of the Social Service Worker-Gerontology Program.
 I coordinated these programs at both the Oakville and Brampton campuses.

 In 1999, my focus shifted.
 For a while, I had been thinking that, in addition to vocational training, the social service program cluster had an opportunity to engage in applied research that had the potential to directly contribute to the health and well-being of older adults and their families.
 The year 1999 provided the perfect springboard to take this vision further.
 That year had been declared International Year of Older Persons (IYOP) by the United Nations.
 To celebrate the year, my colleagues and I hosted a two-day conference called ‘The Shape of Things to Come’ that featured panels, key note presentations and workshops not only for service providers and educators but for older adults themselves.
 Sheridan had never hosted a conference of this scale at the time and it was a great success.
 Prior to the conference, I had proposed the concept of the elder research centre to Sheldon Levy, Sheridan’s President at that time.
 At the conference, much to my delight, Sheldon announced the establishment of the Sheridan Elder Research Centre (SERC) as an organized research unit at the college.
 Then the work really started!